 BA (Psych, German), Dip Teach, Dip Sch Couns, MEd St (Ed Psych), MQGCA

 Vicky has qualifications in both education and counselling, including research at Masters degree level in early childhood behaviour difficulties.
 Vicky has both undergraduate degrees in psychology and postgraduate degrees in counselling and education, and more than twenty-five years experience working with children and their families within early childhood settings, primary schools and TAFE.
 She has a passion for parenting and child behaviour management.
 With a background in Triple P, MYCP, 123 Magic and ABA she is able to provide an individualised level of support in this area.
-She uses a variety of therapy techniques, ranging from Sand-play therapy to CBT and Reality Therapy.
-She believes that parents have a significant role in supporting and healing children who are experiencing difficulties and incorporates parenting support into her practice.
-Vicky has extensive experience in learning difficulties, with identification of specific difficulties and suggesting intervention programs and techniques.
-She is also a coach for the working memory training program, COGMED.
+Vicky has extensive experience in learning difficulties, and is a coach for the working memory training program, COGMED.
 Vicky offers a unique service, which crosses both the educational and emotional domains.
-Counselling, therapeutic intervention for children with disabilities, educational assessments, and educational consultancy are offered to children, parents and educational staff aiming to help children reach their potential throughout their childhood.

 Vicky is a Director of All About Kids Australia Pty Ltd.